The revolution has begun!

 Karen Zunckel enthuses, “Often we all have the same excess crops in our gardens, so we have to get creative adding value to the vegetables to make them appealing.
 I have made preserves, dried fruit and vegetables, stock powers, pickles and learnt all sort of new techniques because of this.”
 Processing food to last beyond the season is truly building food security.
 “We’ve had someone bring a trailer load of horse manure, others ginger bread, kumquat juice, carrot soup and books.
 We’ve always been delighted by the variety of things we come home with.
 That’s the bonus of a produce exchange.
 We bring a limited number of things to trade and leave with a great selection.”

 Miller Street Common hosts the Howick Exchange.
-Here the good vibes and conversation is as good as the produce and often the group lingers long into the morning beneath the trees.
+On the second Tuesday and last Saturday of the month the good vibes and conversation are as good as the produce and often the group lingers long into the morning beneath the trees.
 There is always kombucha, rhubarb, cordials and chutney.
 Depending on the season there are figs, naartjies, tree tomatoes, gooseberries and plums from homestead gardens just a few streets away.
 Nothing growing in your garden right now?
 Massage and readymade meals, hay mulch, firewood and yoga classes are all traded too.
 Xola Keswa is impressed that the Midlands community is working on food resilience, fighting food miles and easing economic pressure.
 “I was pleased to have something to do with all the extra green peepers in our garden, but most of all I enjoy the networking and sharing ideas.”

 Dargle Trade is such a fun morning on the veranda of il Postino – held on the third Thursday of each month.
 Sharon Barnsley hates having to travel to town to shop, so loves the fact that local swapping cuts down on that.
 “From time to time, the abundance of home grown produce is overwhelming, so it is great to share with others that would enjoy it and, if they have anything to swap, that is the cherry on top.”
 There are always interesting surprises in Dargle – like persimmons or artichokes and occasionally blueberries too.